 Transmission Range Sensor

-If there's a no start condition, this switch can be tested using a voltage meter.
-A technician would back probe the "voltage out" wire while someone turns the ignition.
-Check to see if battery voltage is coming out of the wires leading to the rest of the starter circuit in the Park and Neutral positions.
-If there's voltage coming in to this switch and no voltage coming out, replace the neutral safety switch.
+If there's a no-start condition, the switch can be tested using a voltage meter.
+Back probe the "voltage out" wire while someone turns the ignition.
+Check for battery voltage at the wires leading to the starter circuit in the Park and Neutral positions.
+If there's voltage coming into this switch and no voltage coming out, replace the neutral safety switch.
 The neutral safety switch often has the backup lamp incorporated in its design.

-The Transmission Range Sensor is part of the transmission computer control system found on late model vehicles.
+The Transmission Range Sensor is part of the transmission computer control system found on late-model vehicles.
 It can be analog or digital.
-Both of these are best diagnosed with a scan tool.
-If one is unavailable, the analog type sensor can be diagnosed with an ohmmeter.
-An analog TR sensor is constructed of a series of resisters that reduce the voltage returned to the PCM according to the desired shift lever position.
+Both of these are diagnosed with a scan tool.
+An analog transmission range sensor is constructed of a series of resisters that reduce the voltage signal returned to the PCM according to the shift lever position.
 It can be tested for proper resistance with an ohmmeter.